treasure-data/td-logger-java/README.md

             try {
                 Properties props = System.getProperties();
                 props.load(Main.class.getClassLoader().getResourceAsStream("treasure-data.properties"));

-                LOG = TreasureDataLogger.getLogger("mydatabase");
+                LOG = TreasureDataLogger.getLogger("my_database");
             } catch (IOException e) {
                 // do something
             }
         }

         public void doApp() {
             Map<String, Object> data = new HashMap<String, Object>();
             data.put("from", "userA");
             data.put("to", "userB");
-            LOG.log("follow_table", data);
+            LOG.log("my_follow_table", data);
         }
     }

 See static initializer in Main class.
-To create TreasureDataLogger instances, you need to invoke getLogger method in TreasureDataLogger class like well-known logging libraries.
+To create TreasureDataLogger objects, you need to invoke getLogger method in TreasureDataLogger class like well-known logging libraries.
 The method should be called only once.

-Close method in TreasureDataLogger class should be called explicitly when application is finished.
+Close method in TreasureDataLogger class should be called explicitly when your application is finished (or undeployed).
+Once the method is executed, all TreasureDataLogger objects that you created are closed.

     TreasureDataLogger.close();

-See doApp method in Main class.
-You can upload event logs with log method.
+See doApp method in Main class.  log method enables you to upload event logs.
 Event logs should be declared as variables of Map\<String, Object\> type.
+The key is String type.
+The type of value is one of the followings: int, long, string, float, double.

 ### Direct upload and In-direct upload